Joel (footballer, born 1980)

-Joel Bertoti Padilha (祖爾 Joel; born 24 July 1980), commonly known as Joel, is a former Brazilian professional footballer who played as a centre back.
+Joel Bertoti Padilha (祖爾 Joel; born 24 July 1980), commonly known as Joel, is a Brazilian former professional footballer who played as a centre-back.

-Club career
+Career

 Tai Po

 Joel joined Tai Po in September 2006.
-He established himself as an important first team player immediately and scored a debut goal(The first home game of Tai Po, against South China).
+He established himself as an important first team player immediately and scored a debut goal in Tai Po's first home game, against South China.
 He became an immediate solution of the team's weakness in defending header and also added a lot of quality in attacking.
-Besides his passing and run from deep position ability, Joel's attacking header and free kick skills made him the top scorer of the team with 6 goals in 2006/2007, along with striker Christian Annan.
+Besides his passing and run from deep position ability, Joel's attacking header and free kick skills made him the top scorer of the team with six goals in 2006–07, along with striker Christian Annan.

-Joel changed his jersey number from 28 to 6 in season 2007/2008, which he scored 7 times and became the third top scorer in the team, and the top scoring defender among the Hong Kong First Division League.
+Joel changed his jersey number from 28 to 6 in season 2007–08, which he scored seven times and became the third top scorer in the team, and the top scoring defender among the Hong Kong First Division League.